 (Nomination Committee)

-As of March 31, 2024, for the Nomination Committee, Takeshi Itoh (Independent Outside Director) serves as the Committee chairperson, Anne Ka Tse Hung (Independent Outside Director), Shigeaki Yoshikawa (Independent Outside Director), and Kiyohiro Yamamoto (Director, President & Group CEO) serve as committee members, with independent outside directors comprising a majority of the Committee.
-In FY2023, the Nomination Committee met twelve (12) times, and four (4) members of the Nomination Committee attended all of the meetings.
-Items implemented and specific contents of consideration by the Nomination Committee are as follows.
+As of March 31, 2025, the Nomination Committee is comprised of four (4) members, with Shigeaki Yoshikawa (Independent Outside Director) serving as the Committee chairperson, and Anne Ka Tse Hung (Independent Outside Director), Sachiko Ichikawa (Independent Outside Director), and Kiyohiro Yamamoto (Director, President & Group CEO) serving as committee members; independent outside directors comprise a majority of the Committee*1.
+In FY2024, the Nomination Committee met thirteen (13) times, and the four (4) members of the Nomination Committee attended all of the meetings*2.
+Items implemented and specific items for consideration by the Nomination Committee were as follows.

 (Audit Committee)

-As of March 31, 2024, for the Audit Committee, Fumitoshi Sato (Independent Outside Director) serves as the Committee chairperson, Minoru Sakuma (Independent Outside Director) and Hisaya Katsuta (Non-executive Inside Director) serve as committee members, with independent outside directors comprising a majority of the Committee.
-Two (2) independent outside directors and one (1) non-executive inside director who is versed in the Company’s businesses formulate audit plans together with the Internal Audit Department and conduct multifaceted auditing activities, and the internal Audit Committee member serves on a full-time basis, to enhance the effectiveness of audits by the Audit Committee.
-The Audit Committee chairperson Fumitoshi Sato has experience as the person responsible for the creation of financial statements as the officer in charge of accounting and finance at another operating company over many years and thus has a wealth of knowledge concerning financial affairs and accounting.
-Furthermore, the Company established an Audit Committee Office, an organization dedicated to assisting the Audit Committee in its duties, with three (3) staff members assigned to assist the Audit Committee in the execution of its duties.
+As of March 31, 2025, the Audit Committee is comprised of three (3) members, with Fumitoshi Sato (Independent Outside Director) serving as the Committee chairperson, Hiroshi Yoshida (Independent Outside Director) and Hisaya Katsuta (Non-executive Inside Director) serving as committee members; independent outside directors comprise a majority of the Committee*1.
+Two (2) independent outside directors and one (1) non-executive inside director who is well acquainted with the Company’s businesses formulate audit plans together with the Internal Audit Department and conduct multifaceted auditing activities; the inside Audit Committee member serves on a full-time basis to enhance the effectiveness of audits by the Audit Committee.
+The Audit Committee chairperson Fumitoshi Sato and the Audit Committee member Hiroshi Yoshida have experience as officers in charge of accounting and finance, etc. responsible for the creation of financial statements at other operating companies over many years and thus have a wealth of knowledge concerning financial affairs and accounting.
+Furthermore, the Company established an Audit Committee Office, an organization dedicated to assisting the Audit Committee in its duties, with three (3) staff members (as of June 25, 2025) assigned to assist the Audit Committee in the execution of its duties.

 The Audit Committee convenes in principle once a month and holds ad-hoc meetings, as necessary.
-In FY2023, it convened a total of 13 times and the three (3) Audit Committee members participated in all of the meetings.
-The main key audit items and specific audit details of the Audit Committee in FY2023 are as follows.
+In FY2024, it convened a total of 13 times and the three (3) Audit Committee members participated in all of the meetings*2.
+The key audit items, points of note concerning audits, and specific audit details of the Audit Committee in FY2024 were as follows.

 The following are details of (1) coordination with the Internal Audit Department, (2) coordination with the independent accounting auditor, and (3) Audit Committee’s evaluation of the audit firm.